Mercedes D.III: Production variants

-A more "radical" upgrade was the 180–200 hp D.IIIaü, introduced in late 1917, the D.IIIaü was a standardized refinement of the D.III and D.IIIa design and the ü designation was never official.
+A more "radical" upgrade was the 180-200 PS D.IIIaü, introduced in late 1917, the D.IIIaü was a standardized refinement of the D.III and D.IIIa design and the ü designation was never official.
 This engine changed the pistons again, this time to a domed profile that further increased the maximum compression - the ü was for "über", meaning "overcompressed".
 Additionally, a new altitude-compensating carburetor was added, which improved performance at higher altitudes.
 To support operations at these altitudes, water from the radiator was used to heat the air intake and prevent icing in the carburetor.
 The aü model, which included upgraded D.III and D.IIIa engine blocks, was the most prolific German fighter engine of 1918 and designed into most fighter designs from late 1917 on.
 This included most of the entries in the First Fighter Competition at Adlershof in January 1918, notably the famed Fokker D.VII.
 In British post war evaluation the D.IIIaü demonstrated 200 hp according to the British standards.

-A final version attempting to keep the D.III block competitive was the 200 hp (200–217 hp) D.IIIav (or avü), introduced mid-October 1918.
+A final version attempting to keep the D.III block competitive was the 200 PS D.IIIav (or avü), introduced mid-October 1918.
 The av used slightly longer pistons made of aluminium (possibly a first for a production engine), increasing the compression yet again, while at the same time allowing them to move faster due to the reduced weight.
-The maximum allowable RPM increased from 1,400 in the earlier models to 1,600 in the av, accounting for most of the gains in power.
+The maximum allowable engine speed increased from 1,400 in the earlier models to 1,600 in the av, accounting for most of the power gain.
 It is unclear if any av's saw service use.
-The increased use of Benzol in German aviation fuel may have helped this final upgrade of power, its higher octane rating being better suited for the higher compression ratio.
+The increased use of Benzol in German aviation fuel may have helped this final upgrade of power, its higher octane rating being better suited to the higher compression ratio.